LeighWeston86/sequence-model-for-ner/README.md

 A bi-directional LSTM for sequence tagging.
 This model was developed for Named Entity Recognition (NER) applied to materials science.
 Details can be found in the following publication: Weston at al., submitted to J. Chem.
 Inf.
-Model.
+Model: https://doi.org/10.26434/chemrxiv.8226068.v1

 ### Usage